 Why am I telling you this story?
 Because it’s about addressing a problem at the cause, not just putting a sticky plaster over the issue.
 It’s exactly the same for professionals who find that public speaking headaches are common -just taking pain killers, whilst easy, is not the answer.

-The way to prevent headaches (and other public speaking speech anxiety symptoms) is to treat the cause not the symptom.
+The way to prevent headaches (and other public speaking speech anxiety symptoms) is to treat the cause, not the symptom.
 The cause is stress and anxiety created by what we call “Public Speaking Monkeys” – those voices of self-doubt that say negative and discouraging things.
 They may tell you how everyone is judging you or convincing you how badly the presentation will go.

-We work with professional clients to address and Tame Public Speaking Monkeys so clients are left with a real confidence rather than just a sticker plaster solution that eventually falls off.
-Our method provides lasting results, and a truer confidence that reflects in all aspects of your life.
+We work with professional clients to address and Tame Public Speaking Monkeys so clients are left with real confidence rather than just a sticker plaster solution that eventually falls off.
+Our method provides lasting results, and truer confidence that reflects in all aspects of your life.
 If you don’t get to the root of your public speaking issue and address it, you’ll just be repeating the problem – treating the symptom rather than the cause.